 The Parties declare to process the Personal Data, as specified in Annex 1, in a proper and careful manner.

 With respect to the processing of Personal Data, each Party is individually responsible for compliance with applicable laws and regulations, including but not limited to Applicable Data Protection Law.
 In particular, each Party is individually responsible for having a lawful basis to process the Personal Data.
-Both Parties are individually responsible for the creation of retention periods regarding the Personal Data processed under this Data Exchange Agreement.

 The Parties will only provide each other with the amount of Personal Data necessary to fulfil the purpose referred to in Article 2.1.
 The Parties shall not use the Personal Data for any other purpose than referred to in Article 2.1.